fvera002/rshell/README.md

 `ls -l ; pwd; exit`

-This last example would ran `ls -l` then `pwd`, so finally it would exit the program.
+This last example would run `ls -l`, then `pwd`, so finally it would exit the program.

 ## Bugs and Limitations